floooh/chips/README.md

-    No functional changes (I tried a variation of the Z80 emulator which goes back to separate byte registers in a struct instead of merging the registers into 64-bit integers, this saved a couple KBytes code size in WASM but was about 10% slower so I discard that experiment)
+    No functional changes (I tried a variation of the Z80 emulator which goes back to separate byte registers in a struct instead of merging the registers into 64-bit integers, this saved a couple KBytes code size in WASM but was about 10% slower so I discarded that experiment)

 * **31-Dec-2018**:
     - A complete set of debugging UI headers using Dear ImGui has been added,